Yakitori (Grilled Chicken Skewers)

 Made with sincerity, skewer by skewer

-We use only locally sourced, free-range chicken, carefully selected and freshly slaughtered each morning.
+We use only locally sourced, free-range chicken, carefully selected and freshly prepared each morning.
 All our chicken is prepared at our own factory, with a new batch prepared daily.
-First, the carcasses are cleaned and butchered, then each skewer is loaded with chicken pieces by hand.
+First, the carcasses are cleaned and butchered, then each chicken skewer is loaded with chicken pieces by hand.
 The sincerity and care that goes into our yakitori means that each piece has a deliciously firm and springy texture that can’t be replicated in machine-prepared meat.
-We’re so proud of our yakitori; handsome in appearance and mouth-wateringly delicious down to the very last bite, each skewer is a real testament to the skill of our chefs.
+We’re so proud of our yakitori; handsome in appearance and mouth-wateringly delicious down to the very last bite, each yakitori skewer is a real testament to the skill of our chefs.

 Brilliant Chefs and Bincho-tan Charcoal

 Our yakitori is carefully prepared by experienced chefs.
 Our skewers are prepared in the fragrant smoke of bincho-tan, a high-grade white charcoal.* We recommend trying them with just salt at first, in order to savor the rich, natural flavor of the ingredients.
 Next, why not try our house vinegar-based dipping sauce, a beautiful blend of Kyushu flavors, with a blend of fresh acidity and soft sweetness.
-Sprinkle the dressed chicken with a little shichimi spice and some yuzu pepper and enjoy the changes and complexities of flavors that arise.
+Sprinkle the dressed chicken meat with a little shichimi spice and some yuzu pepper and enjoy the changes and complexities of flavors that arise.